h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 demonstration is [Greg Maxwell](https://github.com/gmaxwell)'s [ZKCP](https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/).
-On the other hand, Ethereum lead the way to an array of Blockchains that offer turning complete programming capabilities.
+On the other hand, Ethereum lead the way to an array of Blockchains that offer turing complete programming capabilities.
 The idea is to express any sort of programs easily and get them executed on all the nodes in the network which make them hard to stop.
 This expressiveness does come with many tradeoffs: A fee model now needs to be developed to measure the